aijaz/trainingYouth/index.md

 - The program will provide the students with a laptop computer that they can use for the duration of the program, and then keep for themselves after the program has completed.
 - There will be a value assigned to each class.
 [Go here](#value) for a discussion on why this is necessary.
     + A value of $10/hr will be assigned to the training.
-    + A value of $360 will be assigned to the laptop computer (this will most likely be a Chromebook)
+    + A value of $360 or $1,000 will be assigned to the laptop computer.
+Depending on the class, the computer will either be a low-end Chromebook or a MacBook Air.
+We will separately try to apply for grants to get manufacturers to donate these computers to lower the cost of sponsorship.
-    + With 64 hours of training over the 16 weeks, the total value of the program will be $1,000.
+    + With 64 hours of training over the 16 weeks, the total value of the program will be $1,000, or $1,640, depending on the computer.
 - We will actively try to get guest instructors to volunteer an hour or so of their time every so often.
 We will look for guest speakers of the same demographics as the students, to inspire them and give them a sense of representation.
 - The program will approach corporate and individual sponsors to sponsor one or more students by donating $1,000 for each sponsored student.
 - The appropriate staff will have to pass [background checks](#safety).